n-at-han-k/jekyll-importmap/README.md

 # jekyll-importmap
 A plugin that implementing importmaps for jekyll

-## KNOWN ISSUE
-Currently uses the `url` and `baseurl` properties to generate the resource urls.
-This means that you must follow a workaround during development.
-[See more information on the workaround here](i1)

 ## How it works
 Heavily borrowed from the `importmap-rails` gem (a lot of parts copied), minus the `rails` parts and simplified to make a lot easier to understand.

 ### Setup

 Add to `Gemfile` via bundler
 ```sh
 bundle add jekyll-importmap